Ordering sampling rules for sequential anomaly identification under sampling constraints: Introduction

-The rest of the paper is organized as follows: In Section \ref{sec:formul}, we formulate the sequential anomaly identification problem that we consider in this work.
-In Section \ref{sec:criterion}, we state a criterion for asymptotic optimality, and we introduce the concept of consistency that we use in this work.
-In Section \ref{sec:ordering}, we introduce the proposed ordering sampling rule and present the main results of this work.
-In Section \ref{sec:special}, we discuss interesting special cases of the general theory.
-In Section \ref{sec: simulations}, we compare in simulations the proposed ordering sampling rule with the corresponding probabilistic sampling rule.
+The rest of the paper is organized as follows.
+In Section \ref{sec:formul}, we give the problem formulation.
+In Section \ref{sec:criterion}, we present the criterion for asymptotic optimality we will apply in our work.
+In Section \ref{sec:ordering}, we introduce the proposed family of ordering sampling rules, and we describe designs that achieve asymptotic optimality.
+Section \ref{consi} focuses on the consistency of ordering sampling rules, and Section \ref{asopt} on the asymptotic optimality.
+In Section \ref{sec:special}, we discuss special cases of the general theory and compare them to existing sampling rules.
+In Section \ref{sec: simulations}, we present a simulation study.
+In Section \ref{sec: conclusion} we have our conclusion, potential extensions of our work and future research directions.
+Technical parts of the proofs are organized in appendices presented in the Supplementary Material.